EpocDotFr/crowdmixer/README.md

   - Local, searchable music database created from your audio files
   - Support 8 audio formats (see below for the list)
-  - Support 6 - and counting - audio players (see below for the list)
+  - Support 12 audio players (see below for the list)
   - Responsive (can be used on mobile devices)
   - (Optional) Display the currently playing song
   - Two queuing mode (vote or immediate)